Vector35/binaryninja-api/docs/getting-started.md

 There are five menu items that can be used to save some combination of a raw file or a file's analysis information.
 Analysis information is saved into files that end in `.bndb` and have the same prefix as the original file.
 The default behavior for each of the "save" menu choices is described below:

 1. "Save" - This menu is the only one bound to a hotkey by default and it is intended to be the "do what I probably want" option.
-  - If you have edited the contents of a file and have not confirmed the file name to save over, this will ask you to save the file contents and prompt for a file name (check the save dialog title text to confirm this).
+  - If you have edited the contents of a file and have not yet confirmed the file name to save over, this will ask you to save the file contents and prompt for a file name (check the save dialog title text to confirm this).
   - If you have edited the file contents and _have_ previously specified the file name, this option will save those changes to that file without a prompt.
   - If you have not edited the contents of the file but have added any analysis information (created functinos, comments, changed names types, etc), you will be asked for the name of the `.bndb` analysis database if one does not already exist.
   - If an existing analysis database does exist and is in use, the existing database will be saved without a prompt.
   - Finally, if you have changed both file contents and analysis information, you'll be prompted as to which you wish to save.

+2. "Save As" - Will prompt to save the analysis database or just the file contents.
-2. "Save As" - Behaves similarly to  "Save" above, except for the cases that save without prompt.
+  - If you choose to save the analysis database, it behaves similarly to "Save" above, except for the cases that save without prompt.
 In those cases, you will _always_ be prompted for a filename.
+  - If you choose to save the file contents only, you will be prompted for a filename to which to save the current contents of the binary view, including any modifications.

 3. "Save All"  - Used to save multiple tabs worth of analysis data only.
 Does not save file contents.